Medically Reviewed by Lauren Wall, PA-C

 - Wearing high heels often.
 This can put too much stress on the tendon.

 - Having fallen arches or flat feet.
-People with flat feet tend to have a collapsed arch each time they step their foot.
+People with flat feet tend to have a collapsed arch each time they step on their foot.
 This stretches the tendons and muscles of the feet.

 How do I know if I have injured my Achilles tendon?
 Signs and Symptoms

 If you have a torn Achilles tendon, you may hear a popping or snapping sound as it happens.
 The pain above the heel usually intensifies when you move your ankles and stand on your toes.
 The pain can range from mild to severe, depending on the severity of the tear in the tendon.
-Mild cases can either get better or get worse over time.
+Mild cases can either get better or worse over time.
 The pain is accompanied by swelling, bruising, tenderness, and stiffness.

 If the tendon is completely ruptured, the pain is severe and the onset of the signs and symptoms is immediate.
-Walking will be difficult, as you will find it painful to push your toes when taking a step with the injured foot.
+Walking will be difficult, as you will find it painful to push off your toes when taking a step with the injured foot.
 You will also be unable to flex the affected ankle, otherwise known as a positive Thompson’s test.

 Are you suffering from an injured Achilles tendon?
 Here’s what you should do:

-The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.
+Disclaimer:Â The information on this site is for general informational purposes only and is not intended as medical advice.
+It should not be used as a substitute for professional diagnosis, treatment, or medical judgment.
+Always consult a physician or qualified healthcare provider with any questions you may have about a medical condition or treatment.